 Note that some names have been altered to protect anonymity.

-Osama’s story is far from over, but he continues to make progress.
-With Rainbow Street’s support, Osama has established himself in the United States, and with the help of a pro bono immigration attorney, has filed for political asylum.
+Mohammad's story is far from over, but he continues to make progress.
+With Rainbow Street’s support, Mohammad has established himself in the United States, and with the help of a pro bono immigration attorney, has filed for political asylum.
 After months of waiting, he now has a work permit and a rewarding job that allows him to support himself, pay taxes, and contribute to the community while he awaits a decision on his application for asylum.

 Bader is a human rights activist who works with UNHCR to support fellow LGBT refugees.
 He’s also a powerful writer and poet who regularly shares his truth on his page Diary of a Queer Refugee.
 He wrote his own story below.